 - Scanner.
 I asked a few people, including a guy I know who owns a business employing 75 people but has no filing cabinets, what is a good scanner to computerize receipts and such?
 The response was unanimous: the Fujitsu ScanSnap.
 It’s amazing: a contract and a check?
 Scans the differing page sizes without a hitch, scans fronts and backs at the same time, discards any blank pages, creates a PDF file, and then does an OCR (optical character recognition) pass on the file so that you can search within it.
 And it comes with all the software you need, too.
 The thing is so amazing that if you put a page in upside down, it will usually detect that and flip it around for you!
 And it detects the rare occasions when it misfeeds (e.g., pulls more than one page through at a time.)
 I’m completely blown away by it, and my bookkeeper just loves it, too, since I now know where everything is, and can email stuff to her easily.
 It’s a tad pricey ($470), but cheaper at Amazon ($420 as of this writing).
 This thing gets my highest recommendation.

 - Consumables.
 Not drinking enough water because you don’t like the taste, or the added chlorine is awful?
-I use the all-natural Stur — a lot of “water flavor enhancers” have awful chemicals in them, such as propylene glycol, artificial colors, and preservatives.
+I first used the all-natural Stur — a lot of “water flavor enhancers” have questionable chemicals in them, such as propylene glycol, artificial colors, and preservatives.
 Stur doesn’t.
 But I actually gave that up and use the same thing that flavors La Croix water instead: simple “essential oils” — the concentrated aromatics from plants.
 I prefer peppermint; my wife favors lemon.
 You only need ONE drop for about a quart of water.
 Sweetener?
 Not needed at all.

-- Fitness Bands.
+- Fitness Watch.
 Writing is a sedentary lifestyle, so Kit decided to get us both “fitness” watches.
 Mostly, they measure “steps” you take during the day, which comes down to the movement of your arm.
-To get up from my desk and walk around the office is 525 steps, it says: just over a quarter mile (I’m tall: I take big steps, and the office is surrounded by our private road and its driveway, giving me a walking path).
+To get up from my desk and walk around the office driveway is 525 steps, it says: just over a quarter mile.
 Most of all, though, it just reminds me to move more, which is a good thing.
 We looked at a lot of different makes, including the Fitbit, but when I decided I wanted one that’s waterproof (so I don’t have to take it off to shower or swim), tracks how much sleep we get, and has a long battery life, we settled on Garmin’s Vivofit 2 ($60 at Amazon; battery life is one year, vs the several-days-then-recharge of many models).
 And now I know what Garmin is doing now that GPS navigation is built into smartphones….

 - Audio.
 For portable music I simply use my smartphone — no separate device anymore.
 For ripping my 300 CDs to MP3 files I can no longer recommend CDex as it’s no longer open source and, I understand, now installs junkware.
 Some say Exact Audio Copy (free) does better at getting high-quality audio anyway, though I found it much harder to use.